XSCE/xsce/docs/XSCE-Installation.md

 #### Khan Academy Lite

-Take Install Content->Download Khan Academy Videos to launch KA Lite which has and administrative user interface to help with getting videos in various languages.
+Take Install Content->Download Khan Academy Videos to launch KA Lite which has an administrative user interface to help with getting videos in various languages.

-### Add Manually
+### Add Content Manually

+#### Copy KA Lite Videos

+If KA Lite videos have been obtained from another install or on some storage medium they can be copied directly to KA Lite without going through the admin interface.

+1. Copy to /library/ka-lite/content/
+1. Issue the command ``systemctl restart kalite-serve`` to restart the server

 #### Open Street Maps